Joseph B. Cobb

-Cobb published three books: The Creole (1850), a work of historical fiction; Mississippi Scenes (1851), a set of humorous observations about people and culture in Columbus; and Leisure Labors (1858), an essay collection.
+Cobb published three books: The Creole (1850), a work of historical fiction; Mississippi Scenes (1851), a set of observations about people and culture in Columbus; and Leisure Labors (1858), an essay collection.
 He published essays in magazines as well.
 Jay Broadus Hubbell describes Cobb's politics as "typical of the wealthy Whig planters" in that he opposed secession of the South from the United States.
 In Mississippi Scenes, he wrote about Indigenous people, including Choctaw, and Black enslaved people, in highly derogatory terms.

 Cobb died on September 15, 1858.